Children's Hospital is part of the UPMC family.

 As mother and son flew back to Pittsburgh, a procurement team was dispatched to retrieve the lungs in a race to transplant them within a four-hour window.
-"I'll bet he was in the operating room within an hour after he got to the ICU," says Peter Wearden, MD, PhD, Pediatric Cardiothoracic Surgery, who performed the double-lung transplant.
+Luke was in surgery within an hour of being admitted to the ICU.

 Today, Luke is adjusting to living the active life of a child.
 In fact, less than two months after his transplant, he was playing baseball with his Miracle League of the Lehigh Valley team, the Pirates.
 "He made it to his last game and he ran to first base," says his mother.
 "He was so happy."

 Luke first came to Children's Hospital in 2007 after his mother met Geoffrey Kurland, MD, medical director of the hospital's Pediatric Heart and Lung Transplantation Program, at a Childhood Interstitial Lung Disease Foundation (ChILD) conference in Ohio.
 She had become involved in the nonprofit, which supports and educates families of children with rare lung diseases, as part of her search for answers about Luke's disease.